CLICK DRAWINGS FOR LARGER IMAGE.

 Shortly after the award was announced, library trustees appointed a seven member Needs Assessment Ad Hoc Committee which interviewed and recommended an owner’s project manager and an architectural firm.

 The firm, Johnson Roberts, Associates, Inc. of Somerville has prepared an initial design using the approved and accepted library building program.

 How can I help?
 If you are interested in supporting the capital campaign, please email us at email@example.com, and the library director or someone from the Tilton Fund will contact you.
 Please keep in mind that a capital campaign donation is a gift toward this building project only.
 It is different from a donation to the Friends which supports library programs or the Tilton Fund Annual Appeal which supports the annual operating budget.
 NOTE: When donating to the Capital Campaign through the Tilton Fund PayPal account, please note in the “special instructions” box that this is for the capital campaign.
+If mailing a check, please be sure to make the check out to The Tilton Fund, Inc., with a note that it is for the capital campaign.
 Thank you!